Using Experiments to Correct for Selection in Observational Studies: The General Case

-However, the external validity of the experimental study is not guaranteed.
-Instead we assume that conditional on the pretreatment variables we have external validity (\citet{hotz2005predicting}): \begin{assumption} The experimental study has conditional external validity if
+Although internal validity of the experimental sample is guaranteed by design, external validity of the experimental study does not follow.
+We assume that conditional on the pretreatment variables we have external validity (\citet{hotz2005predicting}): \begin{assumption} The experimental study has conditional external validity if

 \end{assumption} This assumption implies that if we find systematic differences between in differences in average outcomes by treatment status conditional on covariates between the experimental and observational sample, these differences must arise from violations of unconfoundedness for the observational sample.